-6.7.9 Running Multiple Server Instances on Multi-CPU Machines
+7.7.9 Running Multiple Server Instances on Multi-Core Machines

-With multi-processor machines, additional consideration must be given to the ratio of the number of available CPUs to clustered WebLogic Server instances.
-Because WebLogic Server has no built-in limit to the number of server instances that reside in a cluster, large, multi-processor servers, such as Sun Microsystems' Sun Enterprise 10000, can potentially host very large clusters or multiple clusters.
+With multi-core machines, additional consideration must be given to the ratio of the number of available cores to clustered WebLogic Server instances.
+Because WebLogic Server has no built-in limit to the number of server instances that reside in a cluster, large, multi-core servers, such as Sun Microsystems' Sun Enterprise 10000, can potentially host very large clusters or multiple clusters.